citp/privacy-policy-historical/i/in/inf/infiniteskills.com.md

-> *The following text is extracted and transformed from the infiniteskills.com privacy policy that was archived on 2014-12-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141223085647id_/http%3A//www.infiniteskills.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the infiniteskills.com privacy policy that was archived on 2015-06-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150610021801id_/http%3A//www.infiniteskills.com/privacy-policy.html) for the most accurate reproduction.*

-# Infinite Skills Privacy and Security Policy
+# O'Reilly Privacy and Security Policy

 This is the web site of Infinite Skills Inc.